m-elm/FWORK/Landing_Page.md

 - Eye-tracking optimization (what goes where and why)

 For each principle, give exact implementation examples.

+Enhanced LLM Prompt for Step 1.4 (Research‑Backed Conversion Principles)
+Context: I’m designing a conversion‑focused landing page.
+Below is my page outline {paste outline}.
+You are a behavioural‑science‑informed conversion strategist.
+Your tasks:
+Map Cialdini’s six persuasion principles to specific sections.
+Reciprocity: Suggest where to offer free value (e.g., tools, guides, assessments) before asking for commitment people-shift.com
+.
+Scarcity: Identify moments to use limited spots, time‑bound offers or inventory counts to create urgency people-shift.com
+.
+Authority: Recommend placements for expert endorsements, credentials or media logos people-shift.com
+.
+Commitment/Consistency: Propose low‑friction micro‑conversions (quiz → email → purchase) to build momentum
+people-shift.com
+.
+Liking: Indicate where to use relatable stories, shared values or founder narrative to build affinity people-shift.com
+.
+Social proof: Describe how to integrate customer counts, testimonials and case study snippets people-shift.com
+.
+Apply BJ Fogg’s Behaviour Model (B = MAP).
+Behaviour occurs when motivation, ability and a prompt converge behaviormodel.org
+.
+For each section, specify:
+Trigger placement: Where should a call‑to‑action or prompt appear when motivation is highest and friction is lowest?
+Ability enhancements: How can we simplify the action (e.g., fewer form fields, one‑click options) to increase ability?
+Motivation boosters: What messaging amplifies pain or clarifies the desired outcome to raise motivation?
+Embed loss‑aversion framing.
+People perceive losses as roughly twice as impactful as equivalent gains behavioraleconomics.com
+.
+Suggest copy that emphasises what users risk losing by not acting (“Don’t miss out on …” or “Without this, you’ll keep {pain}”) and recommend risk‑reversal guarantees (refunds, no‑risk trials).
+Optimise for eye‑tracking patterns.
+Above the fold: Users spend ~80 % of their viewing time above the fold searchenginejournal.com
+; identify which content (value proposition, social proof, primary CTA) must appear here.
+Left‑side bias & F‑pattern: Users read horizontally near the top, then move down and scan along the left searchenginejournal.com
+; suggest structuring headlines, subheads and bullet lists so key information appears in the first few words searchenginejournal.com
+.
+Other patterns: Note if a Z‑pattern or “layer‑cake” pattern may apply for simpler pages, and adjust layout accordingly.
+For each section of the outline, produce:
+Primary principle(s) applied (e.g., Social proof + Authority in the hero).
+Specific copy or design element to implement the principle (e.g., “Join 2,000 founders who saved 10 hours/week” next to CTA).
+Rationale linking the element to the psychological research (e.g., above‑the‑fold placement captures most attention searchenginejournal.com
+).
+A/B test suggestion to experiment with variations (e.g., testing scarcity vs. social‑proof emphasis).
+Deliverable: A section‑by‑section “psychological trigger map” table summarising these details, followed by 3–5 high‑level recommendations on how to sequence persuasive elements across the page.

 ```

 **Output:** Psychological trigger map for your page